-- Establish and maintain effective internal control over the federal award that provides reasonable assurance that the non-federal entity is managing the federal award in compliance with federal statutes, regulations, and the terms and conditions of the federal award.
-These internal controls should be in compliance with guidance in "Standards for Internal Control in the Federal Government," issued by the Comptroller General of the United States, and "Internal Control Integrated Framework," issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO). - 2.
-Comply with federal statutes, regulations, and the terms and conditions of the federal awards.
+- (a) Establish and maintain effective internal control over the federal award that provides reasonable assurance that the recipient (and any sub-recipient) is managing the federal award in compliance with federal statutes, regulations, and the terms and conditions of the federal award.
+These internal controls should be in compliance with guidance in "Standards for Internal Control in the Federal Government" issued by the Comptroller General of the United States and the "Internal Control Integrated Framework," issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO). - (b) Comply with federal statutes, regulations, and the terms and conditions of the federal awards. - (c) Evaluate and monitor the recipient's (and any sub-recipient's) compliance with statutes, regulations, and the terms and conditions of federal awards. - (d) Take prompt action when instances of noncompliance are identified including noncompliance identified in audit findings. - (e) Take reasonable measures to safeguard protected personally identifiable information and other information the federal awarding agency or pass-through entity designates as sensitive or the recipient (and any sub-recipient) considers sensitive consistent with applicable federal, state, local, and tribal laws regarding privacy and obligations of confidentiality.